 Six Walls House by Arrhov Frick Arkitektkontor

-Surrounded by forest, this modern private house designed in 2014 by Arrhov Frick Arkitektkontor is located in Nacka, Sweden.
+Surrounded by forest, Six Walls House is a modern private residence designed in 2014 by Arrhov Frick Arkitektkontor located in Nacka, Sweden.

 Photography by Mikael Olsson